-8.1.5.2 All applications for sabbaticals shall be processed according to the following schedule of the academic year preceding the proposed leave period:
+8.1.6.5 All applications for sabbaticals shall be processed according to the following schedule of the academic year preceding the proposed leave period:

-September 15 Applications to department head September 29 Departmental judgments and rankings to CAC and dean (and approved applications to Office of Graduate Studies Research) October 6 Appeals of department decisions must be received by CAC October 21 CAC and dean judgments and rankings to FRC October 28 Appeals of CAC and dean decisions must be received by FRC November 11 FRC judgments and rankings to PVPAA November 18 Announcement of sabbaticals by PVPAA November 29 Final adjustment date for accommodated sabbaticals
+September 15 Applications to department head

+- September 29 Departmental judgments and rankings to CAC and dean (and approved applications to Office of Graduate Studies Research) - October 6 Appeals of department decisions must be received by CAC - October 21 CAC and dean judgments and rankings to FRC - October 28 Appeals of CAC and dean decisions must be received by FRC

+November 11 FRC judgments and rankings to PVPAA

+November 18 Announcement of sabbaticals by PVPAA

+November 29 Final adjustment date for accommodated sabbaticals

-- 8.1.5.3 All sabbatical leave proposals approved at the departmental level (under Section 8.1.5.1) shall be simultaneously submitted to the Office of Graduate Studies and Research and the CACs.
+- 8.1.6.6 All sabbatical leave proposals approved at the departmental level (under Section 8.1.6.1) shall be simultaneously submitted to the Office of Graduate Studies and Research and the CACs.
 The Office of Graduate Studies and Research shall communicate to sabbatical applicants existing information regarding external support sources which may be available for travel, stipends, and/or research support.
-The Office of Graduate Education and Research shall make every reasonable effort to assist sabbatical applicants with the necessary clerical and logistical support in preparing and processing applications for external funding. - 8.1.6 Support for Sabbatical Leave - 8.1.6.1 The University shall fully fund at least the number of approved (as specified in 8.1.5.1.) sabbatical leaves each academic year that can be supported by the funds specified in 8.1.6.2.
-If the full amount of such funding is not used due to a shortage of approved sabbaticals, the funds shall carry over to the next year. - 8.1.6.2 No provision of this Agreement shall be construed to require the University to provide more than \$312,000 for 2015-2016; \$318,240 for 2016-2017; \$324,605 for 2017-18, \$331,097 for 2018-2019 and \$337,719 for 2019-2020 of support for sabbaticals as measured by net replacement compensation costs.
+The Office of Graduate Education and Research shall make every reasonable effort to assist sabbatical applicants with the necessary clerical and logistical support in preparing and processing applications for external funding. - 8.1.7 Support for Sabbatical Leave

+- 8.1.7.1 The University shall fully fund the number of approved sabbatical leaves each academic year that can be supported by the funds specified in 8.1.7.2.
+If the full amount of such funding is not used due to a shortage of approved sabbaticals, the funds shall carry over to the next year. - 8.1.7.2 No provision of this Agreement shall be construed to require the University to provide more than \$337,719 for 2021-2022, \$344,473 for 2022-2023, \$351,363 for 2023-2024, \$358,390 for 2024-2025, and \$365,558 for 2025-2026 of support for sabbaticals as measured by net replacement compensation costs.
 If there are unused monies in a given year, they will be carried over to the following years to support sabbaticals.